Skip to main content

 The scoring rules are public and detailed, but applying them consistently requires familiarity with the methodology, particularly when multiple teams contribute to the response.
 This challenge has increased as CDP's methodology has evolved in recent years.

-If you want a clearer picture of how recent CDP changes affect scoring, we’ve broken this down in this
+If you want a clearer picture of how recent CDP changes affect scoring, we've broken this down in this article.

-What teams often need at this stage is away to see how their responses will be evaluated before submission, while there is still time to adjust.
+What teams often need at this stage is a way to see how their responses will be evaluated before submission, while there is still time to adjust.

-To address this, beSirius has developed a CDP gap assessment that evaluates existing responses against the official scoring methodology.
+To address this, beSirius has developed a CDP assessment that evaluates existing responses against the official scoring methodology.

 Responses can be uploaded into the system before submission and reviewed ahead of the CDP deadline.
 This allows teams to identify gaps, understand how their answers are evaluated, and make targeted improvements before submitting, rather than reacting to results after scores are published.